philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-The inefficient version uses column-major traversal on a row-major stored matrix, causing poor cache locality and frequent cache misses.
+Description: The inefficient version uses column-major traversal on a row-major stored matrix, causing poor cache locality and frequent cache misses.
 The efficient version aligns the traversal pattern with the memory layout, improving cache utilization and performance.

 ## Example 45: Inefficient Use of std::function for Performance-Critical Callbacks